CSS Albemarle: Sinking

 Albemarle successfully dominated the Roanoke and the approaches to Plymouth through the summer of 1864.
-By autumn the U. S. government decided that the situation should be studied to determine if something could be done: The U. S. Navy considered various ways to destroy Albemarle, including two plans submitted by Lieutenant William B. Cushing; they finally approved one of his plans, authorizing him to locate two small steam launches that might be fitted with spar torpedoes.
-Cushing discovered two 30 ft picket boats under construction in New York and acquired them for his mission [some accounts have them as 45 to 47 feet (14 m)].
+By autumn the U. S. government decided that the situation should be studied to determine if something could be done: The U. S. Navy considered various ways to destroy Albemarle, including two plans submitted by Lieutenant William B. Cushing; they finally approved one of his plans, authorizing him to locate two small steam launches that could be fitted with spar torpedoes.
+Cushing discovered two 30 ft picket boats under construction in New York and acquired them for his mission (some accounts have them as 45 to 47 feet [14 m]).
 On each he mounted a Dahlgren 12-pounder howitzer and a 14 ft spar projecting into the water from its bow.
 One of the boats was lost at sea during the voyage from New York to Norfolk, Virginia, but the other arrived safely with its crew of seven officers and men at the mouth of the Roanoke.
 There, the steam launch's spar was fitted with a lanyard-detonated torpedo.

 On the night of October 27 and 28, 1864, Cushing and his team began working their way upriver.
-A small cutter accompanied them, its crew having the task of preventing interference by the Confederate sentries stationed on a schooner anchored to the wreck of Southfield; both boats, under the cover of darkness, slipped past the schooner undetected.
+A small cutter accompanied them, its crew assigned the task of preventing interference by the Confederate sentries stationed on a schooner anchored to the wreck of Southfield; both boats, under the cover of darkness, slipped past the schooner undetected.
 So Cushing decided to use all twenty-two of his men and the element of surprise to capture Albemarle.